Custom commands can be created for emulating key presses. This can be used to create shortcuts and to carry out actions within programs.

 In the top left, there is a dropdown menu which will initially say ‘Default’.
 If you wish to create a keyboard shortcut for EMIS Web, SystmOne, or Microsoft Outlook – ensure that the correct option is selected.
 For all other programs, leave the option on ‘Default’.

-Click the green plus icon on the right to add a new custom command and enter the details.
+Click the plus icon on the right to add a new custom command and enter the details.

 Type: choose Keyboard Shortcut.
 This should be selected by default

 Description: this will be displayed in the ‘What can I say?’ menu.
 It is purely for your reference